-The recent winter issue of CBE's Mutuality magazine was themed, "New Testament Women."
-Its articles discuss Martha, the Samaritan woman of John 4, the "Chosen Lady" of 2 John, Anna of Luke 2, and others.
-The forthcoming spring 2017 issue of Priscilla Papers, CBE's academic journal, will be on the same theme and will include articles on various New Testament women.
-Arise, CBE's blog, has also recently featured some New Testament women (here and here).
+A winter issue of CBE’s Mutuality magazine was themed, “New Testament Women.”
+Its articles discuss Martha, the Samaritan woman of John 4, the “Chosen Lady” of 2 John, Anna of Luke 2, and others.
+The spring 2017 issue of Priscilla Papers, CBE’s academic journal, is on the same theme and includes articles on various New Testament women.
+CBE’s blog has also recently featured some New Testament women here and here.

 In addition, I recently purchased Cynthia Westfall’s excellent new book, Paul and Gender.
 For these reasons and others, I’ve been reading and thinking a lot about New Testament women lately.